ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 comments: false
 categories: seedbox vps rtorrent screen
 ---
-Below is a guide and a tale of my efforts in creating an autonomous seedbox:
+Below is a guide and a tale of my efforts in creating an almost completely autonomous seedbox:

 ### Selecting a Virtual Private Server Service
 I chose to go with a VPS from [Dediseedbox.com](http://dediseedbox.com/).
 The fact that they are built towards seeding made me choose them as my provider.
 Compare [their rates](http://dediseedbox.com/vps.html) to another popular provider like [Digital Ocean](https://www.digitalocean.com/pricing/).
 Having servers located outside of the US can also be advantageous for a variety of other reasons.